Psycho (1960 film): Score

 Hitchcock insisted that Bernard Herrmann write the score for Psycho despite the composer's refusal to accept a reduced fee for the film's lower budget.
 The resulting score, according to Christopher Palmer in The Composer in Hollywood (1990) is "perhaps Herrmann's most spectacular Hitchcock achievement".
 Hitchcock was pleased with the tension and drama the score added to the film, later remarking "33% of the effect of Psycho was due to the music" and that "Psycho depended heavily on Herrmann's music for its tension and sense of pervading doom".

 Herrmann used the lowered music budget to his advantage by writing for a string orchestra rather than a full symphonic ensemble, contrary to Hitchcock's request for a jazz score.
 He thought of the single-tone color of the all-string soundtrack as a way of reflecting the black-and-white cinematography of the film.
 The strings play con sordini (muted) for all the music other than the shower scene, creating a darker and more intense effect.
 Film composer Fred Steiner, in an analysis of the score to Psycho, points out that string instruments gave Herrmann access to a wider range in tone, dynamics, and instrumental special effects than any other single instrumental group would have.

 The main title music, a tense, hurtling piece, sets the tone of impending violence and returns three times on the soundtrack.
 Though nothing shocking occurs during the first 15–20 minutes of the film, the title music remains in the audience's mind, lending tension to these early scenes.
 Herrmann also maintains tension through the slower moments in the film through the use of ostinato.

 In 1968 Herrmann reworked his original score into a concert piece named Psycho: A Narrative for String Orchestra, which he recorded with the London Philharmonic Orchestra the following year.
 Most of the suite, which included new music, subsequently went missing.
 In 1999, the conductor John Mauceri, with the help of Herrmann's widow, reconstructed the suite and edited it for publication.
 He produced a second edition in 2013 that restored Herrmann's notated string bowings.

-To honor the fiftieth anniversary of Psycho, in July 2010, the San Francisco Symphony had a print of the film created with the music removed from the soundtrack and projected it on a large screen in Davies Symphony Hall, while the orchestra performed the score live.
-This was previously mounted by the Seattle Symphony in October 2009 as well, performing at the Benaroya Hall for two consecutive evenings.
-There have subsequently been other screenings of the film with live orchestras playing the score, including three New York Philharmonic presentations in October/November 2025, with one screening/performance on Halloween night.